 Ozanam House Childcare centre recognises the benefits of having children and families from a diverse community and backgrounds.
-We work towards building and maintain an inclusive environment which promotes equality, values diversity and respects the rights and dignity of all.
+Our Inclusion Policy is guided by the guidelines as set out in The Diversity, Equality and Inclusion Charter (DCYA, 2016).
+We work towards building and maintaining an inclusive environment which promotes equality, values diversity and respects the rights and dignity of all.
 All members of the childcare centre as a whole have a part to play in maintaining an atmosphere of respect to all children and families, staff, volunteers and students.
-The children are supported to develop a positive identity and are supported to reach their individual potential.
+The children are supported to develop a positive identity and are supported to reach their full potential.
+We do this by reflecting on our practice and developing strategies to support all children to feel included and develop a sense of identity and belonging.
+We collaborate with other professionals and access support through government initiatives such as The Access & Inclusion Model (AIM).